aaronmandel/theguide/playground.md

 *What does both teams half staging entail?
 If both teams are half staging in allows for a number of things:*
    - 'front' teammate's job is to either hit first or bait out an attack or punish
    - 'back' teammate's job is to follow up or equalise if 'front' teammate misses
-   - This a normal neutral state:
+   - This a normal neutral state: <br/>
-        What to do in a neutral state?
+        What to do in a neutral state?<br/>
         Keep your half stage but try to move around baiting, only throw out non commit moves when you have a prediction of how the enemy will be moving (eg: sword or bow nair); When moving use everything jump (no more than one jump baiting, use a second jump to pull back if your scared to reset), dash, dash cancel, back dash, dodge.